ljsinclair/featurebase-docs/docs/sql-guide/statements/statement-insert-bulk-ndjson-example.md

 nav_order: 6
 ---

-# BULK INSERT example using NDJSON file
+# BULK INSERT example using NDJSON formatted data source

 This example demonstrates how to: